microsoft/aitour-get-started-with-fabric/lab/tutorial-3-transform-kql-database.md

 ## Move raw data table to a bronze folder

-In this step, you move the raw data table into a Bronze folder to organize the data in the KQL database.
+In this step, we will transfer the raw data from the table into a _Bronze_ folder to organize it within the KQL database, following the principles of the Medallion architecture.
+The _Medallion architecture_ is a data design pattern used to organize data logically.
+Its goal is to incrementally and progressively improve the structure and quality of data as it flows through each layer of the architecture (from Bronze ⇒ Silver ⇒ Gold layer tables).
+We will see this in action in this example.

 1. Copy/paste the following command to alter table to move table into a Bronze folder.